pxblue/automation/blui-tag/PUBLISHING.md

 yarn publish:package --tag <alpha | beta>
 ```

 > The above command should only be run for `alpha` or `beta` packages.
-This repo's CircleCI will automatically publish latest packages from the master branch.
+This repo's Github workflow will automatically publish latest packages from the master branch.